Kathmandu and Lhasa Tour – 7 Days

 The trip concludes – our airport representative will drop you to Kathmandu’s Tribhuwan International Airport for your flight departure from Nepal.

 We do not have fixed departure date for Kathmandu and Lhasa Tour.
 This trip can only be organized upon your request.
 We have price discounts according to the group size and number of pax.
 The bigger your group, the bigger your group discounts.
-A group booking of 15 or more people is subjected to a maximum discount with the availability of free trip for one person.
+A group booking of 10 or more people is subjected to a maximum discount.
 If your group is much larger please contact us to discuss about the discount.
 There is also the option of private and tailor made journey best suited for you, your family and friends!.The trip price according to the number of pax is well illustrated below:

 Pick up from and drop off at the hotel and the airport on a private tourist vehicle.